Left Needs to Dial Down Abusive Language -

 Guido also looked into the supposed use of the word ‘traitor’ – it has been used 53 times since January 2016, and not once has one MP (let alone a Brexiteer MP) used the word to describe a fellow MP; further, Boris has never used the phrase in all his years as an MP (his only crime last night was saying the words “surrender” and “humbug”).
 All bar a tiny number of exceptions were in condemnation of the use of the word, with Brexit backing MPs revealing they had been called it too.
 In one instance even Mark Francois steps in to defend Sir Nicholas Soames saying he should never be called one…

-Here is a very brief list of Labour’s own ‘vile’ language:
+Here is a very brief list of the left’s own ‘vile’ language:

-- Liam Byrne saying the PM was guilty of treason
+- Liam Byrne said the PM was guilty of treason

-- Near universal calling of prorogation a “coup”
+- Near universal called of prorogation a “coup”

-- Stephen Doughty saying the PM has engaged in a “betrayal of Britain”
+- Stephen Doughty said the PM has engaged in a “betrayal of Britain”

-- John McDonnell comparing the PM to a “dictator” during WWII
+- John McDonnell compared the PM to a “dictator” during WWII

-- Ian Blackford accusing the PM of “behaving more like a dictator than a democrat”, twice in the same speech
+- Ian Blackford accused the PM of “behaving more like a dictator than a democrat”, twice in the same speech

-- Jeremy Corbyn alleging the coalition killed 120,000 people
+- Jeremy Corbyn alleged the coalition killed 120,000 people

-- Diane Abbott calling the Tories “cruel and callous”
+- Diane Abbott called the Tories “cruel and callous”

-- David Lammy saying Leavers behaved like Nazis, then doubling down saying the comparison wasn’t strong enough
+- David Lammy said Leavers behaved like Nazis, then doubling down saying the comparison wasn’t strong enough

-- John McDonnell fantasising about killing Margaret Thatcher
+- John McDonnell fantasised about killing Margaret Thatcher

 - John McDonnell’s famous “lynch the b*tch” comments on Esther McVey

-- John McDonnell accusing the Tories of ‘social murder‘
+- John McDonnell accused the Tories of ‘social murder‘

-- John McDonnell on wanting to garrot Danny Alexander
+- John McDonnell wanted to garrot Danny Alexander

-- Ed Davey calling for a remain alliance in Uxbridge to “decapitate” Boris
+- Ed Davey called for a remain alliance in Uxbridge to “decapitate” Boris

+- Ian Blackford was accused of “agressive” behaviour towards Charles Kennedy during the 2015 election in a note to the police

 - Corbyn’s own hard-left leadership has led to his own MPs being called “traitors”, “Blairite scum” and “Tory stooges” innumerable times

-Note: UPDATE: Here’s Jess saying she stab someone over political differences: